hadronized/codingame-unleash-the-geek/README.md

 - [ ] When no ore data is available, we shouldn’t go too far away to unburry.
 - [ ] Handle overcrowded ore cell dispatch.
 - [x] Abort mission if we’ve detected a trap has been placed AFTER our order was dispatched.

+## v0.3

+- [ ] When no ore data is available, we shouldn’t go too far away to unburry.
+- [ ] Handle overcrowded ore cell dispatch.
+- [x] We can untag dangerous cell and make them safe back by storing the amount of ore for each dangerous zone: at every turn, we look at each bad zone and check whether the value has decreased.
+  If so, it means that the enemy has been digging in it and then it’s safe.